Doc Savage: Novels

 When the original pulp stories were exhausted, Bantam Books hired Philip José Farmer to pen the tale of how Doc and his men met in World War I. Escape from Loki was published in 1991.
 It was followed by seven traditional Doc Savage stories written by novelist Will Murray, working from unpublished Lester Dent outlines, beginning with Python Isle.
 Philip José Farmer had earlier written the book Doc Savage: His Apocalyptic Life in 1973, which described the characters and the stories on the entertaining premise that Doc actually existed and the novels chronicled his exploits in "fictionized" form.

 In 2011, Altus Press revived the series with another Murray-Dent posthumous collaboration, The Desert Demons.
 Nine new novels are planned for the new series The Wild Adventures of Doc Savage.
 In 2011, Doc Savage: Horror in Gold was published.
 In 2012, Altus Press published Doc Savage: Death's Dark Domain, Doc Savage: The Forgotten Realm, Doc Savage: The Infernal Buddha and Doc Savage: The Desert Demons.
 Doc Savage: Skull Island, a crossover with King Kong, was released in 2013.
 Murray teamed Doc up with another Street & Smith pulp-era hero, The Shadow, in Doc Savage: The Sinister Shadow (2015) and Doc Savage: Empire of Doom (2016).

 Sanctum Books, in association with Nostalgia Ventures, began a new series of Doc reprints (starting November 2006), featuring two novels per book, in magazine-sized paperbacks.
 Several editions came with a choice of the original pulp cover or the covers from the Bantam paperbacks, and most include the original interior artwork, as well as new essays and reprints of other old material.
-In late 2008, Nostalgia Ventures ended their relationship, and Sanctum Books continues with the reprints on their own.
+In late 2008, Nostalgia Ventures ended their relationship, and Sanctum Books continued with the reprints on their own.